apollo

 How to manage the interaction:

-Although taking Ketoconazole and Dabipack 110mg Capsule together can result in an interaction, it can be taken if a doctor has prescribed it.
-However, if you notice paleness, exhaustion, dizziness, fainting, unusual bleeding or bruising, swelling, nausea, vomiting, blood in your urine or stools, headache, or weakness, consult a doctor.
+Although taking Dabipack 110mg Capsule and Verapamil together may result in an interaction, they can be taken together if prescribed by a doctor.
+However, contact a doctor immediately if you experience paleness of skin, fatigue, dizziness, fainting, unusual bleeding or bruising, swelling, vomiting, blood in your urine or stools, headache, or weakness.
 Do not discontinue any medication without consulting a doctor.

 Severe